Close

 • Weight loss

-Notably, a dog can test positive for exposure to Lyme disease but wind up never showing symptoms if their immune system controls the infection.
-Treatment for Lyme disease in dogs is only recommended for dogs with symptoms.
+A dog may test positive for exposure but never show symptoms if its immune system keeps the infection under control.
+Treatment is only recommended for symptomatic dogs.

 Lyme Disease Treatment for Dogs